wor/tokenizer/README.rst

 Tokenizer
 =========

-Basic Python regular expression based tokenizer library.
+Python regular expression based tokenizer library.
 More info and use cases to come..

+Contains also basic recursive parser (rparser.py_) module.

 An example of simple usage can be found from: `Desktop entry file tokenizer`_